Dhruvid98/SFAL-VSD-SoC-Design/Day 4/README.md

 ![blocking issue](https://github.com/Dhruvid98/SFAL-VSD-SoC-Design/blob/main/Day%204/Images/Blocking/Logic.png)
 The left side of the screenshot below gives us the correct execution.
 While the right side can lead to serious issues as d is assigned to q directly.
 So, choosing non-blocking statements is better.

-## Labs on GLS and Synthesis-Simulation Mismatch
+## Lab on GLS and Synthesis-Simulation Mismatch

 ### Ternary operator mux :- ternary_operator_mux.v